 A form is the thing you will use to collect email addresses from your new subscribers.

-Go to FORMS at the top of your screen and then hit CREATE FORM in the top right.
+Go to LANDING PAGES & FORMS at the top of your screen and then hit CREATE NEW in the top right.

 You will get a choice between creating a form and a landing page.
 Choose FORM then choose INLINE